DorukDY/oha-script/README.md

 This bash script is my first script that I have published to anyone

-This is creaated for fun and at least make some people learn.
+This is creaated for fun and at least make some people learn and say "OHA".

+Options of OHA:

+    -n : shows n number of interesting information

+    --version : prints version information

+    --help or -h : help page

 Installation Instructions: